jazhang1999/Chat-Server/README.md

 * __Python better script running__ - previously, I used to run the Python client code by doing `python3 TCPclient.py`.
 Now, I use a shebang `#!/usr/bin/python3` at the top of the file, and then ran `chmod 755 TCPclient.py` to be able to run the file by doing `./TCPclient.py`

+# Future Changes
+* __Ability to Modify/Add-in users__ - Currently, I have predefined 5 username/password pairs that can be used to sign into the chat application.
+This was done for testing, but in the future I hope to create a system for which new users can be added, and these credentials are not stored in `TCPserver.c`, where the sever code is located.